Still clinging to that Econ 101 textbook from college? Whole chapters of it probably are outdated.

 It really doesn’t have to hurt.
 Budgeting is like brushing your teeth — just a little dedication in advance goes a long way.

-A program like You Need a Budget (YNAB) helps you give every dollar a job, and ensures that living paycheck-to-paycheck will be a thing of the past.
+A program like YNAB (You Need A Budget) helps you give every dollar a job, and ensures that living paycheck-to-paycheck will be a thing of the past.
 YNAB is our favorite budgeting tool, but there are others tailored to varying needs and styles.

 4. How to get cash back if you shop online